haskelladdict/simgi/doc/simgi.rst

   where ``String`` is the variable name, and ``<variable expression>`` is either a ``Double`` or an ``expression statement`` as defined above.
+  Variables can be used in any other ``expression statement`` in the SGL file including reaction rate definitions.
+Please make sure to not define a variable in terms of itself to avoid infinite recursion.

 **molecule block:** ``<block name>`` = *molecules*